A potential game-changer? The details behind the EU’s proposed recovery plan

 Hong Kong national security law sparks renewed tensions between China, U.S.

-Shifting to China, Ng noted that after the successful signing of a Phase 1 trade deal between the U.S. and China in January, tensions between the world’s two largest economies are on the rise again.
-This time, one of the key issues centers around China’s plan to impose a national security law on Hong Kong.
-The proposal, recently approved by the Chinese government, served as a trigger for the U.S. government’s May 27 declaration that it no longer considers Hong Kong autonomous from China.
+Shifting to China, Ng noted that after the successful signing of a Phase 1 trade deal between the U.S. and China in January, tensions between the world's two largest economies are on the rise again.
+This time, one of the key issues centres around China's plan to impose a national security law on Hong Kong.
+The proposal, recently approved by the Chinese government, served as a trigger for the U.S. government's 27 May declaration that it no longer considers Hong Kong autonomous from China.

 "This declaration means that the special trade exemptions the U.S. has carved out for the city of Hong Kong may go away.
 In addition, the U.S. could also introduce punitive measures against China," Ng explained.
 The renewed tensions between China and the U.S. could potentially escalate into another trade war, she said, which would be disruptive for global supply chains, investment spending and business confidence.

 "With things already on shaky ground due to the coronavirus pandemic, a re-escalation in trade tensions could be a fatal blow to the global economy," she concluded.